himaja2023/e-commerce-datapipeline-python-postgresql/README.md

 # e-commerce-datapipeline-python-postgresql
-Creating first datapipeline using python for e-commerce data from csv file to postgresql
+Creating datapipeline using python for e-commerce data from csv file to postgresql